tathan08/tp/docs/DeveloperGuide.md

   - Booking ID exists.
   - **Team member name (`n/`) matches the name in the booking.** (New consideration)
-  - New datetime is properly formatted and in the future.
-  - Team member availability at the new datetime.

-**Atomicity:**

-  - Reschedule is **all-or-nothing**: either fully applied or not applied at all.

-#### Extensions / Error Cases

-  - **Booking does not exist:**
-    Error: "Booking ID not found"

-  - **Double booking:**
-    Error: "Team member is already booked at the requested time"

-  - **Invalid datetime format:**
-    Error: "Invalid datetime format.
-Use YYYY-MM-DD HH:MM"

-  - **Past datetime:**
-    Error: "Cannot reschedule booking to a past datetime"

-  - **Missing parameters:**
-    Error: "Booking ID and new datetime are required for rescheduling"

-  - **Unknown parameter:**
-    Error: "Unknown parameter.
-Valid parameters are b/ (booking ID), n/ (team member name), d/ (new datetime)" (Updated list)

 ----

 ### \[Proposed\] Edit Booking Clients/Description